ozgurzrn/Real-Time-ECG-Arrhythmia-Classifier/README.md

 | **Validation Accuracy** | **70.0%** | On 10 unseen patients (Real-world scenario) |
 | **Inference Time** | **<50ms** | Per 10-second segment |

-> **Note**: The discrepancy between test and validation accuracy highlights the challenge of **inter-patient variability**.
+> **Note**: The difference between test and validation accuracy highlights the challenge of **inter-patient variability**.
 While the model excels at classifying beats from known populations, generalizing to completely new patients remains a known challenge in ECG analysis.
 See [VALIDATION_REPORT.md](VALIDATION_REPORT.md) for a detailed analysis.

 ---